 [NOTE: One reason for the unwritten rule about grass is that if Soldiers think it's ok to take shortcuts between paths, they might think it's ok to take shortcuts in other ways too.

-Taken from: wearethemighty.com/why-troops-keep-off-grass]
+Taken from:

+wearethemighty.com/whytroops-keep-off-grass]

-Normalize difficulty in transitioning to a new unit.
+To normalize difficulty in transitioning to a new unit.

-- 1. Discuss difficulties of integrating into a new unit. [?] - What about joining a new unit?
+- 1. Discuss difficulties of integrating into a new unit. - What about joining a new unit?
 Learning the unwritten rules of a new unit can make adjustment challenging. - [ASK]: How hard is it to integrate into a new unit?

-[NOTE: Allow for responses]. - If you said that transitioning to a new unit was hard, you are not alone. - Research with more than 2,000 soldiers found that 1 in 5 soldiers who had recently PCSed to a new unit reported feeling moderately to very alone. - This difficulty with transition was the same, regardless of marital status, rank, or how long someone had been in the military. - 2.
+[NOTE: Allow for responses].

+- Research with more than 2,000 soldiers found that 1 in 5 soldiers who had recently PCSed to a new unit reported feeling moderately to very alone. - This difficulty with transition was the same, regardless of marital status, rank, or how long someone had been in the military. - 2.
 Explain that integrating should be intentional and may need to go beyond the sponsorship effort. - In order to bridge the integration gap, the Army created the Total Army Sponsorship Program. - But let's face it, integration takes more than the Sponsorship program, and Soldiers may feel lonely or isolated long after the initial adjustment period.
 Therefore both the new Soldier and the unit members should be attuned to the issue of loneliness.